What You Need to Know About the CPE Deadline and License Renewal

 You can track your credits using the CPE Tracker.
 And you can search for upcoming events being offered by the NJCPA here.

 License Renewal Process

-License renewal forms will be sent out shortly.
+License renewal forms were sent at the end of October.
 They will still be due Dec.
 31, 2020, and can only be paid online, as has always been the case.

 If a CPA doesn’t receive a renewal form, it may be due to the fact that the licensee has changed their address in the past three years but never informed the board.
 In that case, the licensee needs to email the board their new address and request a renewal form be emailed to them.
 If the licensee hasn’t changed their address and hasn’t received a renewal notice by Dec.
 1, they should email the board and then the board will email them a renewal form.

 October 2, 2020, email from the New Jersey Division of Consumer Affairs:

 Dear licensees and CPA exam candidates,

 Please be advised that the Division has issued a Rule Waiver (DCA-W-2020-17) temporarily extending until December 31, 2020, the expiration of certain exam credits for the multi-part Certified Public Account Exam (CPA Exam).
 Additionally, DCA-W-2020-17 extends until June 30, 2021, the deadline for licensees to complete continuing professional education (CPE).